Idle-Labs/idle-contracts/info_compound.md

 ```
 targetSupplyRate = (baseRate + multiplier * B / (B + S + x)) * (1-reserveFactor) * B / (S + x + B - Res)
 ```
-so this should be solved for `x` in order to get the maxDAIAmount below targetSupplyRate.

 Here I just rewrote the shorter version of the formula with some substitution outlined below:
 ```